 9. Shop Fetch

-Shop Fetch – This is the app my local supermarket uses.
-Since I do most of my grocery shopping at Aldi, I don’t use this app a ton.
-However, once in a while, my local grocery store advertises their sale items that are awesome deals when combined with Fetch coupons.
+Shop Fetch – This is the app my local supermarket used to use.
+Since I do most of my grocery shopping at Aldi, I didn’t use this app a ton.
+However, I’ve seen other smart money bloggers recommend Fetch, so this is one I should probably look into deeper.

 My Savings With Shop Fetch: $20